 Wipes are commonly available in two categories – either a disinfectant is added to the wipe, or they are pre-saturated.
 Wipes – especially pre-saturated wipes – help eliminate the guesswork when it comes to surface disinfecting.
 With sprays, it’s common to run into errors such as over or under spraying, faulty nozzles, improper dilution of chemicals, not following dwell times or uneven application.

 In comparison, pre-saturated wipes are developed with correct chemical dilutions that make it easy for the end user to apply the disinfectant evenly to surfaces.
 Pre-saturated wipes also help ensure the disinfectant is compatible with the wipe’s material.
 Studies have shown that wiping material can affect the amount of disinfectant that reaches the surface as they can absorb the disinfectant.
 For example, one study found that cotton towels could reduce some disinfectant’s strength by up to 85 per cent!
 With pre-saturated wipes, you can be sure they are formulated to release disinfectants effectively and are the correct material for the disinfectant.

 Choosing the right wipe

 It’s nearly impossible for cleaning teams to ensure surfaces are disinfected every time someone touches them.
 Choosing products that will protect surfaces throughout the day is critical to keeping facilities safe and healthy.
 Residual antimicrobials can help!
 These microbials kill on contact and also create an active coating that continues to kill pathogens for up to 24 hours, even after multiple touches.
 To learn more about residual antimicrobials, read this helpful whitepaper from Kimberly-Clark Professional.

 Want to know more about adding wipes to your cleaning routine?
 Talk to one of our product experts today!

-*Please contact us if you require a more accessible version of this document and we would be happy to provide it.
+* If you require a more accessible version of this guide, please contact us and we’d be happy to help.